ananthakumaran/ananthakumaran.github.com/_posts/job/2010-10-29-interview.markdown

 RS Agarwal or other puzzle books.
 So to wrap up, all the problem asked in the GA was new to me.
 So it took lot of time for me to solve the problem, But there was only thirty minutes.
-Any how both of the company did a good job, they made me realise that i am not a genies.
+Any how both of the company did a good job, they made me realise that i am not a genius.

 There are some common things between this two company.
 I guess their recruiting the based on the fact that, " if a student is smart, then